 (5) A port authority does not have to get approval under section 18 of the Land Administration Act 1997 in order to create or deal with an interest in respect of vested land.

-29. Disputes between a port authority and Crown
+29. Disputes between port authority and Crown

 (1) If there is a dispute between a port authority and any department, instrumentality or agency of the State with respect to any port land or any other property of the port authority, the parties to that dispute are to refer it to the Minister, and the Minister’s decision on it is final and binding on the parties.